Middlesex Filter Beds Weir: History

 The land on either side of the Old River Lea below the weir, bounded to the south by the Hackney Cut was used as the site for a waterworks by the East London Waterworks Company.
-The works were constructed in 1852-53, and provided drinking water to the local coummunity.
+The works were constructed in 1852-53, and provided drinking water to the local community.
 It continued in use until 1969.
-The triagular area between the Old River Lea and the Hackney Cut was known as the Middlesex filter beds, and this gave rise to the name of the weir.
+The triangular area between the Old River Lea and the Hackney Cut was known as the Middlesex filter beds, and this gave rise to the name of the weir.
 Following closure, the Middlesex filter beds became a wetland nature reserve, supplied with water from the river.
 However, repeated thefts of the pumping equipment meant that the beds were allowed to dry out in 2018, due to the costs of replacing the pumps.
 They remained dry until 2024, when Pick Everard completed the installation of a secure pumping system to maintain water levels.

-Excess water from the Navigation passes over the weir into the former natural channel of the River Lee that passes in a large loop to the east of the modern water course, as the Old River Lea.
+Excess water from the Navigation passes over the weir into the former natural channel of the River Lea that passes in a large loop to the east of the modern water course, as the Old River Lea.
 The natural water course travels 2 mi and rejoins the Navigation below Old Ford Lock.
 The weir is screened off from the main channel by a heavy fence, starting at Lea Bridge and ending with a short section comprising floating buoys, anchored between the end of the fence and the land to the south of the weir.
 There are four sluices in the main part of the weir, an octagonal turbine house or sluice house at its north end, and an eel pass at its south end.

-Just below the weir, Pond Lane Bridge crosses the Hackney Cut.
+Beyond the weir, a little way South along the Hackney Cut, Pond Lane footbridge crosses the waterway at the site of the previous Pond Lane Flood Gates.
 Below the bridge, the towpath is on the east bank of the channel, while above it, the towpath is on the west bank.
 The bridge has two arches, and boaters should use the western arch.
 Just upstream of the bridge a bubble barrier crosses the channel at an angle.
-A steam of bubbles is emitted from a submerged pipe, which funnel floating debris and litter to a holding area, formed by the bank and the bridge abutments, from where it can be removed.
-It has reduced the cost of removing litter before it reaches the River Thamas and the sea, as well as having a beneficial effect on water quality, without restricting the movement of boats and fish.
-The barrier was commissioned in May 2020.
+A stream of bubbles is emitted from a submerged pipe, which funnel floating weeds, debris and litter to a holding area, formed by the bank and the bridge abutments, from where it can be removed.
+It has reduced the cost of removing litter before it reaches the River Thames and the sea, as well as having a beneficial effect on water quality, without restricting the movement of boats and fish.
+The bubble barrier was commissioned in May 2020.